roytang/blog/content/post/2008/08/2008-philippine-open-block-top-16.md

 Game two I lose to a turn four Chameleon Colossus that I have no answer for.

 Game three I made a play mistake that may have cost me the game.
 He had Doran out and was beating down, I had Wispmare and Nameless Inversion in hand but didn't play out the Wispmare, still hoping to catch a Bitterblossom (which I later found he sided out!)
 After passing the turn, I realized I could've killed Doran with those two cards and the Wispmare would survive to counterattack.
 I did that play the following turn and got rid of Doran, then started rallying with a Bitterblossom.
 We hit the time limit here, but due to Bitterblossom I would die in turn four of extra time; meaning I had to win with a lethal attack on turn two.
 It's turn one; I'm at two life and he has no blockers; he plays out Treefolk Harbinger and tutors for Crib Swap, putting it on top.
 That Crib Swap didn't matter; what mattered was the Crib Swap he had in hand.
 On turn two, during my upkeep, I drop to one life and he turns one of the active Faeries into a changeling, and suddenly I'm short by one point of damage to win the game (the Harbinger can block my ground guy!).
 I need to topdeck: any sort of removal (to clear the blocker) or Wispmare (to clear the Bitterblossom) or Cryptic Command.
-I go into my draw step and rip&#8230;a swamp.
+I go into my draw step and rip... a swamp.

-I'm signing the result slip and I keep thinking about if I had played that Wispmare a turn earlier, I would've had an extra point of damage to work with&#8230;
+I'm signing the result slip and I keep thinking about if I had played that Wispmare a turn earlier, I would've had an extra point of damage to work with...

 Games: 5-5, Matches -2